 Embark Education serves as a launchpad for adolescents’ inherent intellectual curiosity, prepares them for high school, and supports them to understand who they are and how they fit into the world.
 The model achieves its goals by creating a learning experience that is learner-centered, integrated, and embedded.
-Learning at Embark’s flagship school is embedded into two North Denver businesses, which grounds students’ academics in real-world situations.
+Learning at Embark’s flagship school is embedded into a North Denver business, Pinwheel Coffee, which grounds students’ academics in real-world situations.
 Learners benefit from a truly integrated curriculum in which math, English, science, and history are artfully woven together so that no content or skill is learned in isolation.
 At Embark, learners are at the center and, therefore, are able to capitalize on their strengths while also receiving the guidance needed to meet their academic, social, and emotional needs.

 Embark is committed to sharing their unique model as well as learner-centered education more broadly.
 They offer site visits and 1:1 coaching to schools interested in their model.
 Additionally, they offer a signature residency that provides education professionals with the time, space, and resources to surface their brilliance while building community with others.